 Due to and due from other funds are recorded for interfund receivables and payables which arise from interfund transactions.
-Interfund balances at June 30, 2019, consisted of the following:
+Interfund balances at June 30, 2020, consisted of the following:

-Due From Due To

-Other Funds Other Funds
+Due From Other Funds Due To Other Funds

-General Fund \$ 5,712,618.30 \$ -
+General Fund Capital Projects Fund Agency Fund \$ 2,601,192.58 - - \$ - 2,584,949.77 16,242.81

-Capital Projects Fund - 5,712,618.30

-\$ 5,712,618.30 \$ 5,712,618.30
+\$ 2,601,192.58 \$ 2,601,192.58

 Interfund assets and liabilities are used to provide supplemental funding for capital construction projects.
 In fiscal year 2015, the School District's general fund advanced cash to the capital projects fund for ESPLOST V capital projects.
 Collections for ESPLOST V began in April 2016.
 Repayment of this advance began in May 2017 and will conclude in April 2021.
+In fiscal year 2020, the general fund advanced cash to the agency fund to reimburse parents for canceled field trips for which the school received a credit to be applied to a future field trip instead of a cash refund.